 The approach now has evolved into something more similar to boarding an international flight.
 There’s a check-in process, a long wait to get onboarded, feeling frustrated and unheard, followed by relief when it’s all over.

-In our recent webinar here at Userlane, Enterprise Level Onboarding Guide: From Planning to Execution with Alicja Heyduk, Customer Success Manager from Piwik PRO, we discussed the benefits of a positive onboarding experience as well compared high touch vs low touch onboarding approaches.
+In our recent webinar here at Userlane, Check out our latest webinars with Alicja Heyduk, Customer Success Manager from Piwik PRO, we discussed the benefits of a positive onboarding experience as well compared high touch vs low touch onboarding approaches.
 The different onboarding models are structured to complement a company’s size and needs to secure a successful onboarding.